-Tag Heuer and Longines have several similarities with each other that are quite interesting when noticed.
+Tag Heuer and Longines have several similarities that are quite interesting when noticed.
 For starters, these two brands are among the elite Swiss luxury watch companies in the market today.
 Whenever a discussion goes into Swiss luxury watches, you can bet that these two will be referenced.

 In this overview and comparison article, we will be taking a closer look at both Longines and Tag Heuer.
-These two Swiss brands exist within the same watch category, so it is only natural for us to compare the two.
-By the last sentence of this article, we will be able to answer the question of who produced the better watch – Longines or Tag Heuer?
+These two Swiss brands exist within the same watch category, so it is only natural to compare the two.
+By the last sentence of this article, we will be able to answer who produced the better watch – Longines or Tag Heuer?

 History of Longines

 Founded by Auguste Agassiz in 1832, Longines is one of the long-standing Swiss watchmakers still going strong to this day.
 Longines first started making waves in the industry once they began making in-house watch movements of their own.

 In particular, the crown-wound mechanism, which was a first in the market.
 The fact that it was the first of its kind and provided excellent performance helped elevate Longines as one of the premier watchmakers in the world.

 Longines was the first to tap into the chronograph market when they released the Longines 20H in 1878, which helped propel the company from the current business plateau that they found themselves.
 Longines expanded on their newfound market and shifted their focus on manufacturing highly accurate timepieces.